pablo-meier/advent-of-code/day1/README.md

 I'll use SML since it's a basic problem and I missed it.
 Big ups to [this comrade][2] for going over how to even compile the damn language.

+### Part 2

+Now I have to keep track of where I've been.
+That's not hard: I'll just pass another param in track which locations I've visited, and see if I've visited any before.
+I won't be doing this particularly efficiently…

    [1]: http://www.smlnj.org/
    [2]: https://thebreakfastpost.com/2015/06/10/standard-ml-and-how-im-compiling-it/